-Macsen is an open source Welsh language digital assistant.
+Macsen is an open source Welsh language voice assistant.
 We are using this project to show what we can create when developing Welsh language speech technology and artificial intelligence.
 We publish relevant components and resources with open licences on the Welsh National Language Technology Portal, so that other developers can also use them.
 We are also undertaking further research to improve it, and to enable it in other environments.
 We have developed Macsen to work as an app on Android and iOS phones and tablets.

 Macsen, the Welsh speaking personal assistant has 7 skills.
 It can

 – Read the news